juhasev/sample-ninja-help/edit-project-links-entry-link.md

 When the template is applied you would only need to change the [ID] with the desired target survey ID.

-The following pipes are inserted automatically depending on how they are configured:
+The following pipes are inserted automatically:

 - **[pid]** variable is for Panelist ID
 - **[hash]** variable is for the security hash (inserted only when hashing is enabled)
 - **[PROJECT_ID]** variable is automatically be replaced with Sample Ninja project ID)

 ### Piping Data Variables to Surveys
-Data variables can be easily piped using the 'Select Data Variables' button to choose the required ones from the available selection.
+Data variables can be easily piped using the **Select Data Variables** button to choose the required ones from the available selection.

 Parameter names can be fully customized to match what is used in the survey.
 For example if **GENDER** is selected, the resulting URL might look like this: